-As a remedy, motivated by our work in [32], we introduce a curvature regularization of the form where A denotes the second fundamental form of $\partial E \cap \Omega_h$ and κ_h satisfies (2.5), which allows in particular for $\kappa_h \to 0^+$ as $h \to 0^+$ at a sufficiently slow rate.
-The presence of such an extra Willmore-type energy penalization allows to employ the piecewise rigidity estimate [32, Theorem 2.1] in the analysis.
+As a remedy, motivated by our work in [33], we introduce a curvature regularization of the form where A denotes the second fundamental form of $\partial E \cap \Omega_h$ and $\kappa_h$ satisfies (2.5), which allows in particular for $\kappa_h \to 0^+$ as $h \to 0^+$ at a sufficiently slow rate.
+The presence of such an extra Willmore-type energy penalization allows to employ the piecewise rigidity estimate [33, Theorem 2.1] in the analysis.
 It is a singular perturbation for the void set E and not for the deformation v, i.e., no higher-order gradient of v is involved in the model.
-We refer the reader to our recent work [33], where a related discrete model is studied and an additional explanation for the presence of a microscopic analogue of the term in (1.2) is given, see [33, Subsection 2.5].
-We also mention that curvature regularizations are widely used in the mathematical and physical literature of SDRI models, including the description of elastically stressed thin films or material voids, see [7, 28, 29, 46, 47, 62, 68].
+We refer the reader to our recent work [34], where a related discrete model is studied and an additional explanation for the presence of a microscopic analogue of the term in (1.2) is given, see [34, Subsection 2.5].
+We also mention that curvature regularizations are widely used in the mathematical and physical literature of SDRI models, including the description of elastically stressed thin films or material voids, see [7, 29, 30, 47, 48, 63, 69].
+In spite of possible modeling relevance, we emphasize that we include the curvature contribution in our model only for mathematical reasons as a regularization term.
+In particular, it does not affect the effective limiting problem.